Debt Restructuring

 - There is a reasonable prospect that the business will be successful if debts can be resolved.

-Unlike an SBR, there can be personal risks and consequences for director's of a business that undertake practitioner facilitated restructuring, such as claims for insolvent trading or claims to collect on Loan accounts.
+Unlike an SBR, there can be personal risks and consequences for director's of a business that undertake practitioner facilitated restructuring, such as claims for insolvent trading or claims to collect on director loan accounts.

-There are a range of practitioner facilitated Restructuring options, which generally involve appointing an Company Administrator to operate the business.
-The directors can then propose to continue operating the business under a Deed of Company Arrangement, or other form of offer.
+There are a range of practitioner facilitated Restructuring options, which generally involve appointing an Company Administrator or Liquidator to operate the business.
+The directors can then propose to continue operating the business under a Deed of Company Arrangement, licence agreement, business sale or other arrangement.

 When to consider: